stewartsmith/drizzle/docs/transactional.rst

    rollback
    savepoints

+The essence of a transaction is that it groups multiple steps into a single, all-or-nothing operation.
 Drizzle is a transactional database by default and by design, meaning that changes and queries to the database appear to be Atomic, Consistent, Isolated, and Durable (ACID).
 This means that Drizzle implements `serializable <http://en.wikipedia.org/wiki/Serializability>`_, ACID transactions, even if the transaction is interrupted.
-Interruptions could include a program crash, an operating system failure, or loss of power to a computer.

 It collects operations that form tasks and stores them as a single operation, or if that operation is not possible it removes all changes attempted.
 Transactions are controlled via START TRANSACTION, ROLLBACK, and COMMIT.
 Savepoints are implemented to allow for a low leverl of granulairty.